pierrelh/gotomate-package-template/README.md

 beetween the 105 & 128 lines (at the time I'm writing this), were all the packages are called for the processing.
 Be sure that your package is imported at the top of the file.

+### Step 3

-3- Go to fiber/packages/packages-dialog.go & add this:
+Go to fiber/packages/packages-dialog.go & add this:
 ```
 case "YourFolderName":
 	yourPackageName.Build(funcName)